 The number one reason clients come to us is because they either don't have the time to handle social media or they don't have the knowledge—usually a little bit of both.
-Quite often they jump into routine of social media managementsocial media and think that devoting five minutes a day to it will net results, which is just not the case... at least not at first.
+Quite often they jump into social media and think that devoting five minutes a day to it will net results, which is just not the case... at least not at first.
 Once you have devoted significant time to learn the basic ins and outs of how the most popular channels work, you can maybe get by every now and then with spending five minutes a day on your social media management, but not very often.

 So how do you spend the time you need without social media management being the only thing you do during the day?